shageenthsandrakumar/Project-Euler/problem_2/README.md

   * The total is calculated using floating-point numbers.
 Since the sum of integers must be an integer, the line `sum = round(sum)` corrects any minor floating-point errors.
   * The result printed is the exact integer sum: **$4613732$**.
 - **Efficiency:** It avoids the standard, slower recursive definition of Fibonacci numbers.
 It avoids iterating through **all** Fibonacci numbers, only calculating every third one (the even terms).
+- **Caveat:** For extremely large (N), floating-point arithmetic may introduce rounding errors when computing powers of (\varphi^n) and (\psi^n).
+    -   This could cause slight inaccuracies in the computed sum or the index of the largest Fibonacci number below the threshold.
+    -   For typical problem sizes (e.g., thresholds up to 10^15), Python’s double-precision floats are sufficient.

 -----
 ## Output